wschuma/TeensyLCR/README.md

 G, B, \|Y\| | 0.01 µS ~ TBD
 D           | 0.0001 ~ TBD
 Q           | 0.0001 ~ TBD
-Phi         | -90.000° ~ 90.000°
+Phi         | -180.000° ~ 180.000°

 ### Main Functions

 #### Correction

 The user can perform OPEN and SHORT correction used to eliminate stray admittance, residual impedances and other measurement errors.
-The correction uses the currently selected test frequency (spot correction).
+The OPEN and SHORT function performs open or short correction over 38 pre-set frequencies.
+The correction for all other frequencies are interpolated from those pre-set frequencies.

 #### List Sweep

-The sweep function scans the frequency over the component under test with up to 30 points.
+The sweep function scans the frequency over the component under test with up to 100 points.
 It can sweep the frequency linearly or logarithmically.
 Results are presented in a table.
 If a USB flash drive is connected, the table sweep results are saved as a text file.